anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 [Retro roadies- old frames with STI's or Ergos](https://www.bikeforums.net/classic-vintage/361558-retro-roadies-old-frames-sti-s-ergos.html.)

 Road bikes have changed a lot since then.
-Electronic shifting, hydraulic disc brakes, power meters, wider tires, and carbon frames are all much more normal now.
+Electronic shifting, hydraulic disc brakes, power meters, wide tires, and carbon frames are now the norm.
 Alongside these technical shifts, the landscape of Chinese manufacturing also evolved.
 Chinese manufacturers have gained a lot more visible to Western buyers.
 Some sell directly through AliExpress or similar marketplaces, and some seem to sit somewhere between factory, house brand, and conventional bike company.

 When I first started paying attention to Chinese carbon frames, I was cautious.
 The reputation was uneven, good information was harder to find, and buying one still felt like a bit of an experiment.
 That has changed considerably.
 Today, many Chinese manufacturers offer solid engineering and proprietary designs, while established Western brands like BMC, Cervélo, and Canyon have dealt with their own high-profile design and quality-control issues.